ibm-cloud-docs/containers/cluster-scaling-install-addon.md

 # Enabling the cluster autoscaler add-on in your cluster
 {: #cluster-scaling-install-addon}

-You can enable the add-on from the console or the command the line.
+You can enable the add-on from the console or the command line.

 Because the cluster autoscaler doesn't recognize GPU labels, it can't scale up or down based on GPU consumption.